mikael-chowdhury/cli-craft/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute to CLI-Craft, please follow our Contribution Guidelines.
+We don't have any contribution guidlines quite yet, but if you think you have something to contribute, please reference our [github](https://github.com/mikael-chowdhury/cli-craft)

 ## License